arthur-e/flux-python-api/SCHEMA.md

     "timestamp": String,        // An ISO 8601 timestamp for the first observation

+    "title": String,			// Human-readable "pretty" name for the data set

     "units": [String],          // Array of units for each field, in order

     "var_name": String          // The name of the variable in the hierarchical